It’s time to stop pretending you can get by without taking care of yourself.

 What will I need to participate in this group?

 To participate in Tend, you need will need a computer with a high-speed internet connection, an email account, and the desire to begin.
-The course content will be delivered in audio, video, and email formal.
+The course content will be delivered in audio, video, and email format.

 Additionally, much of our online circling will occur on Facebook.
 Though it is not required that you join us there, it is highly, highly recommended, as the supportive group environment will truly enhance your experience of the course.